jirachixu/cs-180-project/README.md

 ### Chat
 The Chat class is where messages are sent and profiles interact with one another.
 This holds all the messages in a chat and the two profiles involved in the chat.
-It also contains a timestamp in for later display purposes
+It also contains a timestamp in for later display purposes.
+This is used by the Database class.

 #### Fields
 | Field Name | Type                | Description                                   |